Battle of Kuruyuki: The battle

 In the days following the attack on the Santa Rosa Mission, the Creoles gathered reinforcements, including Indians from nearby missions and soldiers who arrived from Santa Cruz de la Sierra.
 On January 28, Bolivian army officers led a counter-attack with 50 soldiers, 140 creole militia (mostly armed with repeating rifles), and 1,500 Indians armed with bows and arrows.
 In the battle of Kuruyuki, the army killed more than 600 Chiriguanos with losses of their own of only four killed, all Indians.
 Following the battle, the army massacred Chiriguanos who surrendered and sold women and children into slavery.
 The 2,000 Chiriguanos resident at the Santa Rosa de Cuevo Mission mostly supported the army.

 The Chirguanos dispersed after the battle but the Bolivian army, creoles, and Indian allies pursued them and killed thousands more.
 More than 6,000 Chiriguanos are estimated to have died during the war.
 Apiagauiki escaped from the scene of the battle, but was later betrayed and captured by the government forces.
 On March 29, he was tortured and executed at a public ceremony in the main plaza of the town of Sauces (now Monteagudo).

 Aftermath

 The battle of Kuruyuki was the last gasp of the Chiriguanos as an independent ethnic group.
-The battle was largely forgotten by historians and the Chiriguanos until the 1970s when a resurgence began of the ethnic identity of the Chiriguanos, now mostly known as Ava Guarani, Eastern Bolivian Guarani, or simply Guarani.
+The battle was largely forgotten by historians and the Chiriguanos until the 1970s when a resurgence began of the ethnic identity of the Chiriguanos, now mostly known as Ava Guaraní, Eastern Bolivian Guaraní, or simply Guaraní.
 In 2008, Evo Morales, the President of Bolivia, announced the creation of a University to be located in the community of Curuyuqui (also spelled Kuruyuki).
 In 2009, Morales attended a memorial service for the Chiriguanos killed in the battle of Kuruyuki and inaugurated the Apiaguaiki Tumpa Universidad Indigena de Tierras Bajas (Apiaguaiki Tumpa Indigenous University of the Lowlands).